 If any franchise knows how to do battles in style, it’s the Marvel Cinematic Universe.
 For the next stop along the trail, cross Romney Road and head through the gates into the grounds of the Old Royal Naval College.

 In the lead-up to the climactic battle between Thor and the Dark Elves, a portal opens up above the site.
 Framed by the domes of Sir Christopher Wren’s baroque buildings and the backdrop of the Queen’s House, the superhero Thor engages in combat with Malekith, the ruler of the Dark Elves.
 Carnage ensues: cars are flipped, windows broken and pillars smashed.
 What would Wren have made of this fantastical fight scene?

 Continue to walk around the grounds of the Old Royal Naval College, which has been transformed on numerous occasions in recent film and TV history.
-During the film adaptation of West End hit Les Misérables for example, the area morphed into revolutionary Paris.
+During the film adaptation of West End hit Les Misérables for example, the area morphed into 19th century France.

 A towering barricade was constructed out of items including chairs, staircases and carriage wheels.
 The production also recreated the Elephant of the Bastille – the Parisian monument conceived by Napoleon.

 Why have one period blockbuster when you can have two?
 The trailer for 2023 historical epic Napoleon is proof that Greenwich clearly works as a stand-in for revolutionary Paris.